chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 Click [here](/automate/ha_chef_backend_to_automate_ha/) to know more about the process of migration.

 - **Automate to Automate HA**

+    The pre-requisites to migrate from Automate to Automate HA are:

     - Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with minimum version of Chef Automate: [20201230192246](https://docs.chef.io/release_notes_automate/#20201230192246)